uthcode/learntosolveit/source/python.rst

 #) **What are the steps involved while using hg.python.org?**

     * update all codelines.
     * Start working on 3.2 codeline and fix and commit and push.
-It will push it cpython
+It will push it cpython. *Realized that you don't have to push.*
     * hg pull -u ../3.2
     * hg merge 3.2
     * resolve any conflicts.